minaxorg/redux-hooks/README.md

 [![Edit lpl933nv5m](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/lpl933nv5m?fontsize=14)

 ## Notice
-`1.2.0` has some break changes, If you update to this version, please see the online demo above to update your code.
+`^1.2.1` has some break changes, but still backward compatibility.
+If you update to this version,please see the online demo above to update your code if you want.